Crystal Thermal Transport in Altermagnetic RuO2

 Here, we do not consider the effect of inelastic scattering due to phonons~\cite{Strohm2005,Saito2019}, magnons~\cite{Onose2010}, and their interactions~\cite{X-Zhang2019}, which usually break the validity of anomalous WF law for finite temperatures, as observed in traditional ferromagnets~\cite{Onose2008,Shiomi2009,Shiomi2010}.
-On the other hand, several recent studies demonstrated that the anomalous WF law can be valid in a wide temperature range for noncollinear AFMs, promoting the unique role of the intrinsic mechanism for thermal properties~\cite{XK-Li2017,LC-Xu2020,Sugii2019}.
-Moreover, the intrinsic contribution can be further significantly enhanced by tuning the Fermi energy to lie at the position of magnetic topological (quasi-)degeneracies.
-These findings suggest that one can also expect the dominant intrinsic mechanism in RuO$_2$ because of its novel topological nodal features.
+Recently, the anomalous WF law is found to be valid in a wide temperature range for noncollinear AFMs, promoting the unique role of the intrinsic mechanism for thermal properties~\cite{XK-Li2017,LC-Xu2020,Sugii2019}.
+The intrinsic contribution can be further significantly enhanced by tuning the Fermi energy to lie at the position of magnetic topological (quasi-)degeneracies.
+It strongly indicates that the dominant intrinsic mechanism in RuO$_2$ comes from its novel topological nodal features.
 We suggest that the unconventional anomalous thermal effects in RuO$_2$ can be observed experimentally in the [110] or [001] oriented films [Figs.~\ref{fig1}(a) and~\ref{fig1}(b)], as in the case of previously reported anomalous Hall measurements~\cite{ZX-Feng2022}.

-Overall, we believe that the unexpected anomalous thermal properties and the robustness of anomalous WF law in room-temperature metallic RuO$_2$ will stimulate high interest in altermagnetic spin-caloritronics.
+In this study, we have employed RuO$_2$ as a prototype to explore the crystal thermal transport of altermagnets, while our findings hold broader relevance across a diverse spectrum of altermagnets.
+For instance, the presence of a nonzero spin-flip process, a key feature of crystal thermal transport, is distinctly observable in another altermagnet, MnTe~\cite{Krempasky2023} (Fig.~S7).
+Overall, the unexpected crystal thermal properties in room-temperature altermagnets, RuO$_2$ and MnTe, are poised to generate significant interest in the field of altermagnetic spin-caloritronics.